Rob-V-Eng/rob-v-eng.github.io/_projects/3.-Sensus-Shelves/index.md

 description:  I designed a series of custom metal shelving units for a residential renovation, including a basement bar shelf, a floating glass shelf system in the dining area, and two shelving units in the lounge.
 Each piece was developed to match the interior design vision while remaining fully functional and practical for fabrication and installation.
 I handled the complete design workflow — from interpreting client concepts to creating shop drawings, coordinating revisions, and overseeing production.

 skills:
-- SolidWorks (multi-part assemblies, welded structures, machined components)
+- SolidWorks
 - Laser-cut part detailing and nesting awareness
-- Mixed-material integration (metal with glass and wood)
+- Mixed-material integration
 - Clean, concealed fastener design
 - Bill of Materials creation and assembly sequencing
 - Fabrication coordination and quality control